MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability-content.md

 - [Event Hubs][Event Hubs] is a fully managed, big data streaming platform.

 - [Event Grid][Event Grid] simplifies event-based apps.
-This service routes events from sources to destinations while it decouples event publishers from event subscribers.
+This service routes events from sources to destinations and decouples event publishers from event subscribers.

 - [Stream Analytics][Stream Analytics] provides real-time serverless stream processing that can run queries in the cloud and on devices on the edge of the network.
 Stream Analytics on IoT Edge can filter or aggregate data that you send to the cloud for further processing or storage.